• Home

 “I wish I’d kept a little bit more [Nvidia shares],” Priem told Forbes.
 The outlet estimated his net worth at around $30 million.

-Now in his late 60s, Priem said Nvidia crosses his mind at least twice a day—when he puts on and takes off his Omega Speedmaster X-33 Mars watch, a gift from Nvidia on his fifth company anniversary.
+Now in his late sixties, Priem said Nvidia crosses his mind at least twice a day—when he puts on and takes off his Omega Speedmaster X-33 Mars watch, a gift from Nvidia on his fifth company anniversary.

-He lives in a multi-million-dollar California home in an area with unreliable cell service.
+He lives in a multimillion-dollar California home in an area with unreliable cell service.
 As the owner of a private jet, he flies four times a year to his alma mater, RPI—where he serves on the board of trustees.
 Since 2001, Priem has given more than $275 million to the university.
 Philanthropy, he has said, gives him “purpose and sanity.”

 Nvidia’s other cofounder, Malachowsky, still serves as a senior vice president at Nvidia.
 While his exact net worth is unknown, he is a billionaire.